ibm-cloud-docs/containers/integrations-addons.md

 ## Updating managed add-ons
 {: #updating-managed-add-ons}

 The versions of each managed add-on are tested by {{site.data.keyword.cloud_notm}} and approved for use in {{site.data.keyword.containerlong_notm}}.
-To update the components of an add-on to the most recent version supported by {{site.data.keyword.containerlong_notm}}, use the following steps.
+To update the components of an add-on to the most recent version supported by {{site.data.keyword.containerlong_notm}}, use the following links.
-{: shortdesc}

 Review the following links for specific update steps for each add-on.
 - [ALB OAuth Proxy](/docs/containers?topic=containers-comm-ingress-annotations#upgrading-alb-oauth-proxy-add-on)
 - [{{site.data.keyword.block_storage_is_short}}](/docs/containers?topic=containers-vpc-block#vpc-addon-update)
 - [Cluster Autoscaler](/docs/containers?topic=containers-cluster-scaling-install-addon#cluster-scaling-install-addon-update-addon)
 - [{{site.data.keyword.filestorage_vpc_full_notm}}](/docs/containers?topic=containers-storage-file-vpc-managing)
 - [Istio](/docs/containers?topic=containers-istio-update#istio_update)

 ## Reviewing add-on states and statuses